Last Updated May 8, 202511 min read

 2022-12-03-adding-aws-credentials

-Click the Add Environment Variable button and enter the variable name and value you wish to associate with this context.
-Click the Add Variable button to save.
-The aws-credentials context requires 3 environment variables namely:
+Click the Add Environment Variable button and enter the variable name and value you want.
+Click the Add Variable button to save it.
+The aws-credentials context requires these three environment variables:

 • AWS_ACCESS_KEY_ID